 The machine-built Zuni Bowl at Bobby’s Crossing shows an in-channel head-cut control structure made of boulder-lined step falls and plunge pools that prevents the incision process and slows and dissipates the energy of water by pouring it into a rock bowl.
 The bowl then captures suspended sediment in water flows and aggrades the incised channel, eventually eliminating the incision and allowing the water to eventually — after the addition of more tiers atop this structure — access the terraces currently along the sides of the incised channel.

-The photograph on the left shows the water level at the Willow Pond at mile one of the nine-mile reach of the Burro Ciénaga on the Pitchfork, taken in 2007.
+The Willow Pond photograph on the left, taken in 2007, shows the water level at the Willow Pond at mile one of the nine-mile reach of the Burro Ciénaga on the Pitchfork.
 The 1.5-mile reach of the watercourse at the top of the ranch was historic ciénaga, now severely incised, yet with perennial water.
-The photograph on the right was taken the following year after restoration and rain.
+The photograph on the right was taken the following year, 2008, after restoration and rain.
 This pair illustrates the change in water level over a period of just one year.
 The “elbow” of the willow branch in the left photograph is above the water level by at least an inch.
 In the later photograph, the elbow is 11 inches below the water surface, an elevation of the water level of one foot, suggesting the floor of the watercourse has collected sediment and elevated similarly.

 This pair of photographs with the white hat near a small mesquite bush were taken down-channel of the Willow Pond, the one on the left after the first restoration in 2005, the photograph on the right taken in 2010 after restoration in the channel and removal of the cattle that kept the willow trees eaten back.